datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 | Babelio | 29K | 14.07 | 9.11 |

-It seems reviewers are more productive on Librarything and Babeliom (both actually have similar reviewers behavior).
-Howver the number of reviews per Book in Goodreads is larger by a scale factor (10X times)! (these numbers consider all reviews even duplicate one, see next point).
+It seems reviewers are more productive on Librarything and Babelio (both actually have very similar reviewers behavior).
+However the number of reviews per Book in Goodreads is larger by a factor of 10! (these numbers consider all reviews, even duplicate ones).

 ### Most reviewed Books